 Maybe you just haven't given them a compelling enough reason to call you back.

-If you want people to call you back, you need to give them a reason.
-If the reason you are providing is something along the lines of, "I have a really great idea to share with you," then you sound just like the other 25 calls they've received.
+If you want prospects to call you back, you need to give them a reason.
+If the reason you're providing is something along the lines of, "I have a really great idea to share with you," then you sound just like the other 25 calls they've received.

 Your prospect doesn't want your ideas.
 They want solutions to their problems.

 A valid business reason is the reason the prospect would want to meet with YOU.
 It is not the reason you want to meet with them!
-You can deliver your valid business reason in the form of an ema
+You can deliver your valid business reason in the form of an email, a phone call, or a virtual face-to-face meeting.

 It really doesn’t matter!
 The selling techniques for getting that first appointment have very little to do with the method of delivery.